brandonjordan1/jsURL/README.md

 To get the value of a URL parameter/variable use <pre>getValue("key");</pre>

-Key meaning the value of the parameter/variable.
+Key meaning the name of the parameter/variable.

 Example Usage
 =====